ilovelili/sumoproto/README.md

 ### Ideas

-- A service that writes into Aerospike instead of InfluxDB
+- A service that writes into Cassandra instead of InfluxDB
 - A service that opens and closes trades for you
 - A service that pulls historical data from InfluxDB in a defined time resolution
 - Using go-micro's sidecar to allow writing algorithms in any language